charium/QuantemHacks/README.md

 This app maps user inputs (experience and interest) into quantum states using Qiskit's `QuantumCircuit` and `Statevector`.
 By comparing these statevectors via cosine similarity, it calculates match scores and visualizes relationships using bar charts and a dynamic network graph.

 ---
+##Usage
+Visit our deployed webpage: [entangled@unc](https://qentangled.streamlit.app/Survey)

+The website it prepopulated with data.
+To enter custom data, click 'survey' in the lefthand sidebar and answer each question.
+Once the answers are submitted!
+They automatically update in the 'matching' section.
+You can view the raw match score in the bottom.

 ## 📦 Features